Editor’s Note: This post has been updated with new content and links to better serve our readers. 🙂

 To do that, you need to follow several steps:

-- Create a Custom Audience of blog readers
+- Create a Custom Audience of blog readers.

-- Exclude the people who read your past article
+- Exclude the people who read your past article.

-- Create a Saved Audience that includes the Custom Audience of your blog readers
+- Create a Saved Audience that includes the Custom Audience of your blog readers.

-- Narrow down the Saved Audience by targeting only the people living near Costa Mesa, California
+- Narrow down the Saved Audience by targeting only the people living near Costa Mesa, California.

-- Add a layer of interests around coffee to be even more specific
+- Add a layer of interests around coffee to be even more specific.

 You can apply the Mille Feuille targeting strategy to reach granular target audiences with highly relevant offers.
 That’s especially important when working with limited budgets.

-Best Advertising Strategies Reveal with Time
+YOUR Best Advertising Strategies Will Be Revealed Over Time

 Best practices are only best practices.
 There’s no guarantee they’re going to work just as well for everyone.